Hacknock/leadyou/public/md/new-readme-format-proposal.md

 # New README.md format proposal

-## What GitHub and Bitbucket mentioned about README.md
+## What GitHub and Bitbucket mentioned about README.

-As we mentioned in [What is README?](https://leadyou.hacknock.com), Github has this to say about README.md
+As we mentioned in [What is README?](https://leadyou.hacknock.com), Github has this to say about README.

 > You can add a README file to your repository to tell other people why your project is useful, what they can do with your project, and how they can use it.
 > (Quote it from [About READMEs](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-readmes) written by GitHub)

-Bitbucket also says the following about README.md as well
+Bitbucket also says the following about README as well.

 > A README is a reference for other users visiting your repository and documents steps for them to get your application up and running.
 You can either add and edit your README file locally or straight from Bitbucket Cloud.
 > (Quote it from [README content](https://support.atlassian.com/bitbucket-cloud/docs/readme-content/) written by Bitbucket)